divaprotocol/oracles/docs/Tellor.md

 ## Supported data feeds

-The Tellor client implementations for DIVA Protocol support any data feed.
-BTC/USD and ETH/USD prices are pulled automatically.
-Any other data would have to be submitted manually by the provided scripts.

-## Tellor Disputes

-- Disputed values will be disregarded and are handled in a separate process managed by Tellor.
+The Tellor protocol has the capability to handle any data that is submitted to it.
+This universality extends to the Tellor adapter, which can be utilized with any data feed.
+To ensure high coverage by reporters, it's suggested to check with the Tellor community which data feeds are well-established and which may need extra support.

 ## DIVA Disputes

-The Tellor adapter deactivates the possibility to challenge within DIVA Protocol as the Tellor system comes with an embedded dispute mechanism.
-That is, the value that is reported to DIVA Protocol via the Tellor adapter is considered the final one.
+The Tellor adapter deactivates the possibility to challenge within DIVA Protocol as the Tellor system comes with its own dispute mechanism.
+In other words, the value that is reported to DIVA Protocol via the Tellor adapter is immediately confirmed and considered the final one.

 # Risks and mitigants